lcasals/Jenkins-File-Processor-Plugin/README.md

 By not providing the directory and outputDirectory parameters, the plugin will use the default input directory (the root of the Jenkins workspace) to scan for documents and the default output directory (jsonOutput inside the Jenkins workspace) to save the JSON files with metadata.

 ### Using Default Directories in a Jenkins Pipeline
 To use the default input and output directories in your Jenkins pipeline, you don't need to provide the `directory` and `outputDirectory` parameters in the `validateDocuments` step.
-Here's an example of how to use the default directories in a Jenkinsfile:
+Here's an example of how to use the default directories in a Jenkinsfile. note that the enableUrlCheck parameter is also optional:

 ```groovy
 pipeline {